 16. Mix up your own hand salves, lotion bars, and deodorants instead of buying personal-care items sold in plastic containers.
 Coconut oil is a great base for all of these.
 (For more ideas, see “DIY Beauty“.)

-17. Replace your Tupperware with a set of reusable glass storage containers for leftovers.
+17. Replace your plastic containers with a set of reusable glass storage containers for leftovers.

 18. Compost your food waste to reduce the number of plastic bags needed to haul it to the landfill.

 It would be awesome if Lifetime truly committed to using less plastic in the Cafe.

 It would also be great if recycling bins are placed in outdoor areas as well as inside areas.

 Small steps, and over time, a big return.